 How To Clean Plastic Ball Pit Balls

 Activity centers are an excellent outlet for children to exercise and have fun.
 They are also beneficial to many businesses wanting to attract families.
 The main attraction of an activity center is often the ball pit.
 Kids of many ages can join in, and it is a blast getting lost in a sea of balls.
-Unfortunately, with so many kids in and out of such an activity, germs, dirt, and bacteria can run rampant.
+Unfortunately, with so many kids in and out of such an activity, germs, dirt, and bacteria can run rampant, and it’s important to know how to clean ball pit balls.
+Most indoor playground equipment should be cleaned regularly, especially when it’s something that receives so much contact.
+In this blog, we discuss what materials to use to keep your facility clean and what tactics to implement.
 Keep your center safe with these steps on how to clean plastic ball pit balls.

 Remove the Balls

 The first step is to remove all the balls from the ball pit.
 It is helpful to lay out a clean drop cloth or large sheet to spread them out.

 Clean and Disinfect

 There is bound to be plenty of dirt in the ball pit from sticky faces and dirty little feet.
 Germs and bacteria have also most likely made a home amongst the colorful ball pit balls, but there is a homemade cleaner you can use to disinfect the plastic ball pit balls.